Interactive infographic: How to feed the content monster without being eaten

 Step 11: Tools and processes

-And this approach usually requires special tools and processes.
-With Excel, e-mail, Dropbox and perhaps 20 other tools, it becomes very difficult.
-This is where you should consider introducing a content marketing platform, such as the aforementioned Scompler.
-Scompler is a German product, but there are also some American providers such as Kapost, Newscred or Percolade.
-These tools can also be used to map workflows and processes, and the collaboration tools make cooperation and coordination much easier.
+This approach usually requires special tools and processes.
+With Excel, email, Dropbox, and perhaps 20 other tools, it becomes very difficult.
+In this case, you should consider introducing a content marketing platform, such as Scompler, mentioned above.
+Scompler is a German product, but there are also several American providers, such as Kapost, Newscred, and Percolade.
+These tools also allow you to map workflows and processes, and the collaboration tools greatly facilitate cooperation and coordination.

 Step 12: Get management and the team on board